Hillside

 Educational attainment in Hillside aligns closely with national averages, showing typical qualification patterns and performance metrics

-Hillside's three schools have a combined enrollment of 1,013 students, with typical Australian school conditions (ICSEA: 1025) offering balanced educational opportunities.
-These schools focus exclusively on primary education, with secondary options available nearby.
-Local school capacity is limited at 6.3 places per 100 residents compared to the regional average of 16.3, leading many families to travel for schooling.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Hillside's four schools have a combined enrollment of 1,013 students, operating under typical Australian school conditions with balanced educational opportunities.
+These schools focus exclusively on primary education, with secondary options available nearby due to limited local capacity (6.3 places per 100 residents vs regional average of 16.3).
+Some families travel for schooling as a result.

 Frequently Asked Questions - Education